functional-dark-side/functional-dark-side.github.io/category-refinement.md

 We added the pfam names and clans and we converted the table in the multi-domain format (dA|dB)
 --->

-**Scripts and description:** The main script, [known_refinement.sh](scripts/Cluster_category_refinement/known_refinement.sh), takes as input the KWPs cluster ids, searches them against the Pfam HMM DB, through the code [hhparse_kwp.sh](scripts/Cluster_category_refinement/hhparse_kwp.sh), and then parse the results.
-The output are updated sets of cluster ids divided in a file for each category.
-For more detailed info check the [README_kuref.md](scripts/Cluster_category_refinement/README_kuref.md) file.

 <h3 class="section-heading  text-primary">Results</h3>